Tomato Soup Recipe

 But…I added some tomatoes, onion, garlic, butter, and salt to the pot and simmered away.

 I love this Slow Cooker Tomato Basil Soup but I needed soup and I needed it now, not in six hours.

 We smelled it cooking and…it’s amazing that something so simple could be so good.

 In this tomato soup there are 163 calories in each serving and a serving is one cup.
 You can definitely cut down on the butter if you want it even lower in calories or replace the chicken broth with water.

 To be totally honest this soup is good plain, but add a little Parmesan and basil…I mean come on.

 Now we make this easy and creamy Tomato Soup recipe all the time!
 At least once a month, more in the winter.
-If you love this, you’ll love this Creamy Tomato and Cauliflower Soup from Boys Ahoy.

 Easy Tomato Soup

 This easy Tomato Soup recipe has only a couple of simple ingredients and tastes so comforting!